 How does cavitation work?

 Mini implosions!
 Once again yes it is that simple, well a little bit.
 The bubbles created by cavitation have nothing inside of them which gives them no form.
 This makes the bubbles implode on themselves as soon as they are made.
 In the machine uses transducers to create sound waves in the tank.
 These sound waves move in the liquid so fast that it creates mini imploding bubbles and pressure.
 These bubbles and pressure are how cavitation works; it allows the machine to create the ideal cleaning tank.

 Why does cavitation work for the ultrasonic cleaner?

 The ultrasonic cleaner was designed to efficiently clean objects placed in it with solutions.
-Since the machine was designed for using cavitation as its means of cleaning objects properly.
 Most ultrasonic cleaners are designed with transducers, a main board, a display board, and special features.
 All ultrasonic cleaner machines follow the same process, cavitation.